 Even if you are not normally a blogger who likes to guest-blog, try to do it just for promoting your course.
 But don’t just pitch random articles to random sites to get your course’s name in the author bio.
 Do guest-posting with a clear strategy.

 Choose blogs where people are writing on the exact or similar subjects that your course is about.
 Then convert (or repurpose) the modules of your course into articles that you can offer to different sites as guest posts.

 At the end of your articles, add your author bio, with a subtle last line that says something like: “My new course is now open: ‘Marketing to The Millennial Mind'”.
 Remember to link that course title to the landing page of your course on your website.

-10. A free “mini-email-course” offered as a teaser can work wonders: it can help build trust, and show people what to expect from your paid main course
+10. A free “mini-email-course” offered as a teaser can work wonders to help build trust

 You may have noticed how some SaaS companies offer free trial periods of their products, allowing people to cancel the trial if they have seen the product but don’t really think it fits them.
 This works well for software and tools … but, unfortunately, you can’t give “trial periods” for courses.
 If some students are fast learners, they could purchase the course on trial, learn most of the material, and cancel before their trial expires.